 Three concerts took place for the inaugural season: Sept 2018’s concert in the Yellow Room at La Sala Questa featured violinist Andrea Gore (Taos resident), cellist Rebecca Caron (Valle Escondido resident) and pianist Martha Shepp (Questa resident).
 November 2018’s concert in the main room at La Sala featured local violin/viola player Suzanne Schwartz (El Prado resident) and visiting violinist Odin Rathnam and cellist Morag Northey.
 April 2019’s concert was held at Red River Charter School with local cellist Mark Dudrow (Jaroso CO resident), Suzanne Schwartz, and Martha Shepp.

-The first concert will be at noon on Saturday Aug.
+The first concert was at noon on Saturday Aug.
 31 at La Sala, in the Yellow Room, with Ms. Gore, Ms. Caron, and Ms. Shepp, performing works by Mozart, Turina, and Piazzolla.
-A repeat performance will take place at the First Presbyterian Church in Taos on Sept.
+A repeat performance took place at the First Presbyterian Church in Taos on Sept.
 1 at 1:30 pm.